pkgcore/pkgcore/dev-notes/fs-ops.rst

 Filesystem Operations
 =====================

-Here we define types of operations that PkgCore will support, as well as the stages where these operations occur.
+Here we define types of operations that pkgcore will support, as well as the stages where these operations occur.

 ---------------------------